18513763652/18513763652.github.io/_posts/2020-07-23-My Blog Content Refine Plan.md

 ```
 [认识与入门 Markdown](https://sspai.com/post/25137)
 #### 2.Cleaning the tag format to make it looks more tidy;
-**1. Utilize this format to add the items into the certain location.**
+**1.Utilize this format to add the items into the certain location.**
 ```
 ---
 layout:     post